gitter-badger/CLOUD-ATLAS/README.md

 You should also be familiar with [TypeScript](https://www.typescriptlang.org/) which we use for this project.
 This helps give you more guidance as you code from [intellisense](https://code.visualstudio.com/docs/editor/intellisense) when using [VSCode](https://code.visualstudio.com/).

 ### Recommended Development setup

+# WYSIWYG React Editor coming!!!
+Public Beta opens June 2021
+Check out [Clutch.io](https://clutch.io) and join the waitlist.
+I checked out around 20 WYSIWYG solutions for React and Bootstrap, all of them where either jailing you in their system or missing essential features.
+Informations are spare, because Clutch is in open beta, but if luck is on our side, you will get a full-blown coding IDE, with visual UI editor for React Apps, and live data while coding, from your self-hosted API.

 We recommend the following tools for your dev setup: